 Spine can pack your individual images into a texture atlas or grid (spritesheet) for more efficient rendering at runtime.
 Spine's texture packer is a general purpose tool.
 While it can be used for your Spine skeletons, it can also be run separately to pack all the images for your applications.

-In most graphics APIs (eg, OpenGL), a texture is bound, some drawing is done, another texture is bound, more drawing is done, etc. Binding the texture is relatively expensive, so it is ideal to store many smaller images on a larger image, bind the larger texture once, then draw portions of it many times.
-Spine can efficiently pack many smaller images on to larger images.
-The locations of the smaller images are stored in a simple data file so they are can be referenced by name in your application.
+In most graphics APIs (for example, OpenGL), a texture is bound, some drawing is done, another texture is bound, more drawing is done, and so no. Binding the texture is relatively expensive, so it is ideal to store many smaller images on a larger image, bind the larger texture once, then draw portions of it many times.
+Spine can efficiently pack many smaller images into larger images, resulting in what is called a "texture atlas".

-Spine uses multiple, advanced packing algorithms.
-Packing is done with numerous heuristics at various sizes and then the most efficient result is chosen.
+Spine uses multiple advanced packing algorithms.
+Packing is done with numerous heuristics at various sizes and the most efficient result is chosen.

 The texture packer can be run two ways:

 Two options are provided for how to find the images files to pack:

 AttachmentsWhen chosen, only the image files used by attachments are packed.
 Any pack.json files are not used.

 Image foldersWhen chosen, the image files found in each skeleton's images path are packed.
 This allows use of a pack.json file to configure packing for each folder.